-Arizona community property laws make Arizona a community property state.
-There are only nine states in the country that apply community property laws in a marriage, which include Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Alaska.
+Many people ask the question is Arizona a community property state.
+The short answer is yes, Arizona community property law makes Arizona a community property state.
+There are only nine states in the country that are community property states including Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Alaska.
 Alaska is considered an “opt-in” community property state because married people in that state can choose to opt into a community property marriage or rely upon common law principles to apply to their assets.

 At the core of the community property principles is that each spouse has equal ownership and control over all community property acquired during the parties’ marriage as confirmed by the Arizona Supreme Court in the seminal case of La Tourette v.
 La Tourette.

 Arizona Revised Statute Section 25-318 provides that the court shall fairly and equitably divide all community property and quasi-community property.
 Assets acquired in a community property state is, by definition, community property.